Insights

 how to use first party data

 A technical step is the collection of the data.
-Data will be collected, transformed, cleansed, stored and combined from multiple first-party resources into a view that is required to support the selected use cases.
+Data will be collected, transformed, cleansed, stored, and combined from multiple first-party resources into a view required to support the selected use cases.
 Ensuring good-quality data is essential at this stage.
-The next step is putting the data to work in the stages of the customer journey and making sure that there is a two-way value exchange between company and customer.

 The functions of a CDP

-Only companies that invest in state-of-the-art automation systems like CDP’s are consistently able to link all of their data and use them for automated activation.
-In this blog I’ve written you can discover the 3 best practices for designing and implementing a CDP.
-There are many companies that collect offline interactions such as calls coming from customer service centers, which include utterances of satisfaction, frustration or unresolved problems, but they are not connecting this data to other data sources or use this data to tailor their messages in digital channels.
-If they would invest in the development of a CDP they would be able to create a 360 customer view and deliver better-tailored messages in all their digital channels resulting in better sales numbers.
+There are many companies that collect offline interactions, such as calls coming from customer service centres, which include utterances of satisfaction, frustration or unresolved problems, but they are not connecting this data to other data sources or using this data to tailor their messages in digital channels.

 First party use cases related to maturity